 Check your bank statements for signs of fraud

-Scammers can also use your PII from brushing scams to commit fraud, so it’s important to keep a close eye on your bank statements and credit reports for signs of fraudulent activity.
-Monitor your bank accounts and credit card bills for any suspicious activity and unauthorized charges.
-You should set up notifications for your banking apps to receive immediate alerts about potential fraudulent activity, allowing you to take quick action if necessary.
+Scammers can use the PII obtained through brushing scams to commit fraud, so it’s important to keep a close eye on your bank statements and credit reports for signs of suspicious activity.
+Regularly check your bank account and credit card bills for unauthorized transactions.
+To stay on top of potential fraud, enable notifications through your banking apps to receive real-time alerts, enabling you to take action quickly.

 Consider placing a fraud alert on your credit report